KrystianGolinski/Simulated_Trading_Platform/Project_Documentation/EngineStructure.md

 6.  **Temporal Validation**: On each day, the `DataProcessor` ensures that stocks are actively trading, dynamically handling IPOs and delistings to prevent survivorship bias.
 7.  **Signal Generation**: Inside the loop, the `TradingOrchestrator` passes the current data to the `StrategyManager`, which executes the `TradingStrategy` to generate BUY, SELL, or HOLD signals.
 8.  **Execution**: The `ExecutionService` processes these signals, creating orders that are fulfilled by the `Portfolio`.
+9.  **Progress Updates**: During execution, `ProgressService` reports completion percentage via JSON on stderr at 5% intervals.
-9.  **Result Calculation**: After the simulation, the `TradingOrchestrator` passes the trade log to the `ResultCalculator`.
+10. **Result Calculation**: After the simulation, the `TradingOrchestrator` passes the trade log to the `ResultCalculator`.
-10. **Output**: The `ResultCalculator` computes the final performance metrics, which are then serialized to JSON by the `TradingOrchestrator` and printed to standard output.
+11. **Output**: The `ResultCalculator` computes the final performance metrics, which are then serialized to JSON by the `TradingOrchestrator` and printed to standard output.

 ### 2.2.
 Survivorship Bias Mitigation